Table of Contents

 - how the research is different from your usual medical care (research is not the same as treatment)*

-- any expected risks or discomforts that you might experience
+- any expected risks or discomforts that you may experience

 - how information about you will be protected